bkthong/microservice-b/README.md

 - If using M1 ARM processor machine to build the image, it cannot run on fargate by default:
    "exec format error" will appear in the logs of the task on ecs that tries to run the image
 - Easiest way is to build on amd64 and push to quay.io
-- Dockerfile updated to include arm64 arch.
+- Dockerfile updated to include amd64 arch via --platform.
 So no more problems building on M1 chip on Macbook